-The college bookstore, located on the second floor of Pendleton Hall, is available for students to purchase academic supplies, course textbooks and reading packets, and Bryn Athyn College apparel.
+The college bookstore, located on the first floor of the Swedenborg Library, is available for students to purchase academic supplies, course textbooks and reading packets, and Bryn Athyn College apparel.
 Students may contact the bookstore manager (267-502-2612) with questions regarding textbook or other academic supplies.